lostsockpuppet/git-activity/README.md

 # Overview
-This is a simple git repository
+This is a simple git repository for Coaching 13